Laurent phenomenon algebras: Seeds and seed mutation

-\begin{prop} If $(\x',\F')$ is obtained from $(\x,\F)$ by mutation at $i$, then $(\x,\F)$ can be obtained from $(\x',\F')$ by mutation at $i$. \end{prop} \begin{proof} By Lemma \ref{L:hFi}, mutating at $i$ twice we reproduce the same cluster variables $x_1,\ldots,x_n$.
-Thus we need only focus on whether we recover $F_j$ for $j \neq i$.
+\begin{proof} By Lemma \ref{L:hFi}, mutating at $i$ twice we reproduce the same cluster variables $x_1,\ldots,x_n$.
+Thus we need only focus on whether we can recover (up to a unit) $F_j$ for $j \neq i$.
 If $F_j$ does not involve $x_i$ this follows from the definition.
-Otherwise, let $F''_j$ denote the result of mutating $F'_j$ at $i$.
+Now suppose that $F_j$ does involve the variable $x_i$.
+Let $F''_j$ denote the result of mutating $F'_j$ at $i$ (since mutation is not completely deterministic, we are taking $F''_j$ to be any such mutation).
 We have